Stephen Bywater: Burton Albion

 Bywater joined Burton Albion on 13 January 2016, as backup to Jon McLaughlin.
 In summer 2017, the Brewers decided to release McLaughlin and Bywater was installed as first choice, playing 44 league games in 2017–18, however Burton were relegated from the Championship at the end of the season.
 Following relegation, Bywater returned to backup status behind loan keeper Bradley Collins, and then another loan keeper, Kieran O'Hara, in the 2019–20 season.
 Following the signing of Ben Garratt in October 2019, Bywater dropped to third choice, and stopped taking a salary and attending training while remaining available in an emergency.
 He was released at the end of the season and then announced his retirement.

 International career

 Bywater made his England U19 debut during 1999 and rotated in the role with both Paul Robinson and Chris Kirkland.
 He later progressed to the U21 team with the same group of players though by that time both Kirkland and Robinson had become established league players.
 Injuries had limited his opportunities with both a broken finger and later on a fractured wrist holding up his development and limiting his opportunities.
 He made six appearances for the U21 team.

-Bywater was tipped to be called up for the England squad after Derby's promotion to the Premier League in 2006–07, but he wasn't picked.
+Bywater was tipped to be called up for the England squad after Derby's promotion to the Premier League in 2006–07, but he was not picked.